terminalforlife/PerlProjects/source/lspkg/README.md

 # Removing LSPKG

-If you've used a Debian package to install LSPKG, refer to your package manager.
-However, if you've used the installer, then you can run the following to delete the files it creates:
+If you've used the installer, then you can run the following to delete the files it creates:

 ```
 sudo rm -v /usr/share/man/man1/lspkg.1.gz /usr/share/bash-completion/completions/lspkg /usr/bin/lspkg